 Native to Angola, hibiscus has been used by North Africans to support respiratory health.
 Traditionally it has been used in Iran to support normal blood pressure levels, a function that modern science has confirmed.
 It is also well known for its abilities to help regulate cholesterol levels, treat sunstroke, and counter the effects of too much alcohol.
 The two varieties of hibiscus (Hibiscus rosa-sinensis and H. sabdariffa) have similar properties.

-Below is an overview of Hibiscus (Fu Rong), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Hibiscus (Fu Rong).
+Below is an overview of hibiscus, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of hibiscus.

 Also Known As: Chinese Hibiscus, China Rose, Hawaiian Hibiscus, Rose Mallow, Shoeblackplant, Aqua de Jamaica, Orhul, Gul e Khatmi